|

 Co.

-Edward Bobbitt married Miss Cardwell & after she died,
+Edward G. Bobbitt married Miss Cardwell & after she died,

 Betsy